-This course is for anyone who is interested in becoming a graphic designer.
+This course is for anyone who is interested in becoming a graphic designer, and especially geared towards total beginners.
 I'll show you how to make some of the most popular projects in the industry, like custom logos, business cards, brochures, web graphics, and more.
 We will be using Photoshop, InDesign, and Illustrator; the industry-standard applications for graphic design.
 I'll also review relevant terms and design practices to help you create pixel-perfect projects for print and web, with the goal to get you up and running as soon as possible so you can start your new and exciting career as a graphic designer.

 All project files are included as a free download at the beginning of each section, and you are welcome to use the files however you want, or simply to follow along with the projects as we move through the lessons.